Toyin Agbetu

-Toyin Agbetu, also known as Oluwatoyin Agbetu is a British Nigerian social rights activist, community educator and filmmaker, who founded in 2000 the Pan-African group Ligali.
+Toyin Agbetu, also known as Oluwatoyin Agbetu is a British Nigerian social rights activist, community educator, musician and filmmaker, who founded in 2000 the Pan-African group Ligali.

 Westminster Abbey protest

 On 27 March 2007, Agbetu staged a protest at a Westminster Abbey church service held to recognize the 200th anniversary of Great Britain's Abolition of the Slave Trade Act 1807.
 Queen Elizabeth II was in attendance at the commemorative event, which marked the British government's decision to end the Atlantic Slave Trade.

 Agbetu slipped past security guards at the 2007 service and strode into the open area in front of the church altar, standing three metres away from the queen and shouting that the service was an insult to those of African heritage.
 In subsequent interviews he called the service a self-congratulatory exercise for those who promote oppression and those who continued to prevent the social and intellectual freedom of oppressed peoples.
 He shouted at the queen: "You should be ashamed.
 We should not be here.
 This is an insult to us.
 I want all the Christians who are Africans to walk out of here with me!"
 He threatened officials who were attempting to escort him away from the Queen shouting "I'll punch you out!" as he was removed from the church.

 The Crown Prosecution Service advised that no charges be brought against him.